digambarkangude/rest/README.md

 - Clone this repo
 - `npm install` to install all required dependencies
-- I have used MongoDB Atlas
+- I have used MongoDB Atlas.
+(Please make sure you are adding connection url into /config/default.json, dev.json and test.json)
 - `npm start` to start the local server
 - `npm test` to test the application
 # Code Overview